-Oops Up looks like the great Pang game.
-It was created by Silicon Warriors (specialized mostly on Amiga demos) for the Amiga OCS systems, in 1990.
+Ooops Up is a game that looks like the great Pang.
+It was developed in 1990 by Silicon Warriors / Demonware (specialized mostly on Amiga demos) for the Amiga OCS systems.

-Graphics are not something we should say too much.
-They are ok, with nice space backgrounds and, well, acceptable sprites.
-In this game -back in 1990- the most impressive thing was the sound.
-Programmers wanted to show what the Amiga could do at that time.
-So they made a re-mixed version of SNAP's famous song Oops Up, and put it on their game, along with some basic sound FX.
-The music score sounds great and if you have a stereo amplifier you can even start to dance.
+GRAPHICS / SOUND The graphics are not something we can say too much.
+Oops Up! has some nice space backgrounds and, well, "acceptable" sprites.
+Every screen has its own "sci-fi" feel and is mostly based on planet surfaces.
+In this game, the most impressive aspect is the sound.
+The programmers wanted to show what the Amiga could do at that time, so they made a re-mixed version (a long loop actually) of SNAP's great hip-hop song Ooops Up and put it on their game, along with some basic sound effects.
+The music score is so good and, if you have a stereo amplifier, chances are that you'll leave the joystick aside and start to dance!
+NOTE: During a retro gaming event in Athens, Greece, we ran the game on an Amiga 500 and pumped up the volume, turning heads and leaving everyone in awe by its song!

 In-game music sample: